chsiva/git_basics/readme.md

 # git clone with ssh vs clone with https
 with https no need any authentication with ssh we need authenticate -> generate ssh keys in local -> copy rsa.pub -> paste it in github/settings/ssh-key

+# Forking
+A fork is a copy of a repository that allows you to freely experiment with changes without affecting the original project.